ferreusveritas/WarpBookFV/README.md

 Recipes and Items
 -----------------

-What Changed: Warp Potions were added
+What Changed: Warp Potions were added.
 Rationale: Warp potions are a consumable warp item and a sensible crafting ingredient.
 It's also a fluid so it can be used as a fuel in the future.

-What Changed: Warp clusters were added
+What Changed: Warp clusters were added.
 Rationale: This makes the mod a bit less OP since more difficult to obtain resources are needed.
 Clusters become the main ingredient for crafting to reduce recipe collision with other mods.

 What Changed: Deathly warp page recipe has been changed back to the original 1.7.10 recipe.
-Rationale: This is a powerful feature that should require more expensive ingredients
+Rationale: This is a powerful feature that should require more expensive ingredients.

-What Changed: Exploding potato pages were removed
+What Changed: Exploding potato pages were removed.
 Rationale: This appears to be a scope creep issue and a useless item that doesn't belong in the mod.

 What Changed: Warp fuel has been removed.
-Rationale: This wasn't a fully formed concept and will be revisited using a better mechanism at a later date
+Rationale: This wasn't a fully formed concept and will be revisited using a better mechanism at a later date.

 Warp Pages